What is an academy?

 - To the Chair of the Wardle Trust (as set out in the academy’s complaint procedure).

-- Contact with the English Funding Agency (EFA).
-The EFA is the funding body for academies, and represents the interests of the Department for Education.
+- Contact with the Education and Skills Funding Agency (ESFA).
+The ESFA is the funding body for academies, and represents the interests of the Department for Education.

 Does becoming an academy change the relationship with local schools and the community?